-The I Belong Here foundation exists to increase access to reading, books, literature, nature and the great outdoors, helping to create a sense of belonging in all regardless of background, so all can feel safe and welcome while journeying through the world.
+The I Belong Here project aims to increase access to reading, books, literature, nature and the great outdoors, helping to create a sense of belonging for all regardless of background, so all can feel safe and welcome while journeying through the world.

-100 signed copies of I BELONG HERE have been donated to the Manchester Museum’s Christmas charity giveaway to be distributed via charities throughout the city supporting those experiencing homelessness and poverty, including:
+x100 signed copies of I BELONG HERE have been donated to be distributed via charities throughout the city supporting those experiencing homelessness and poverty, including:

 Invisible Cities